isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Building Relationships.md

 <p>PSGs are the bridge between the parent community and the school.
 Regular
-communication with the school enables strong school-home partnership, by strengthening the PSG’s ability to contribute meaningfully and maximising PSG's impact onthe parent and student community.</p>
+communication with the school enables strong school-home partnership, by strengthening the PSG’s ability to contribute meaningfully and maximising PSG's impact on parents and children.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Ideas to Connect with School" src="/images/Building Relationship/8.png">
 </div>